mvenegas011/ai-case-study/README.md

 ## Results

-* What has been the business impact of this company so far?
+* Databricks made one of the biggest splashes in 2023’s heated AI deal space with the acquisition of MosaicML, a startup that helps businesses build their own AI models, for $1.3 billion in June.
+The move puts the No. 2 Cloud 100 company in sharp contrast with No. 1 OpenAI, which is making money selling access to its GPT-4 model.
+More than 10,000 companies like Adobe, Shell and the USPS use its products to build analytics and machine learning tools.
+The company closed its fiscal year ending in January 2023 with $1 billion of revenue.

 * What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?
+Metrics such as:
+  - Scalability and market penetration
+  - Number of customers
+  - User engagement and retention
+  - Profits
+  - Merger and acquisitions
+  - Amount of funding and investments
+  - Number of Employees

 * How is your company performing relative to competitors in the same field?